 The second day of our Vienna itinerary will start with another museum – Albertina.
 Yes, I know, but you gotta trust me on this one.
 The museums I put in my itineraries are among the very best in the world, and their exhibits are simply unmissable.

 Albertina was found long ago (1805) by Duke Albert Casimir and displays a beautiful collection featuring some of Monet’s Water Lilies, Da Vinci’s study for the last supper and the symbol of the museum – Albrecht Dürer’s rabbit (Young Hare).

 Around town, multiple Mozart-dressed vendors would try to sell you a concert ticket.
-To get the best price and avoid scams, better ignore them and buy from the opera ticket desk or online (recommended option).
+To get the best price and avoid scams, better ignore them and buy from the opera ticket desk.